Skip to content

 Three predictions for 2026/27

-1. A second back-to-back Restaurant of the Year for FYN at the 2027 Eat Out Awards is a 25% probability, the judges historically rotate the title to spread recognition.
-Salsify or La Colombe taking it back is closer to 40%; a left-field winner (Salon, MERTIA, Pier) closer to 30%.
+1. A back-to-back Restaurant of the Year for FYN at the 2027 Eat Out Awards is a 25% probability.
+The judges have historically rotated the title to spread recognition; a return for Salsify or La Colombe sits closer to 40%, and a left-field winner (Salon, MERTIA, Pier) closer to 30%.

-2. Cape Town breaks the African-restaurant-into-the-Top-50 ceiling on the World's 50 Best by 2027–30% probability.
-La Colombe is the most likely to do it; FYN's path is harder given the post-2023 slip.
+2. Cape Town breaks the African-restaurant-into-the-top-50 ceiling on the World's 50 Best by 2027: 30% probability.
+La Colombe is the most likely to do it; FYN's path is harder after the post-2023 slip.

-3. Michelin announces a Cape Town–Winelands inaugural Guide for 2027, currently a 35% probability, contingent on either a private-sector consortium or a Western Cape provincial budget commitment in the 2026/27 financial year.
-The Michelin Keys (October 2025) signal real intent.
+3. Michelin announces an inaugural Cape Town–Winelands Guide for 2027: currently a 35% probability, contingent on either a private consortium or a Western Cape provincial budget commitment in the 2026/27 financial year.
+The Michelin Keys of October 2025 signal real intent.

 Watch: Salsify, Eat Out's 2025 Restaurant of the Year

-Chef Ryan Cole, his Camps Bay restaurant Salsify at the Roundhouse, and the moment it took the 2025 Eat Out Restaurant of the Year crown.
-Salsify retained its three stars at the 2026 awards, and Cole was named Eat Out's Chefs' Chef of the Year on the same night.
+Chef Ryan Cole, his Camps Bay restaurant Salsify at the Roundhouse, and the moment it took the 2025 Eat Out Restaurant of the Year title.
+Salsify retained its three stars in 2026, and Cole was named Eat Out's Chefs' Chef of the Year on the same night.

 Frequently asked questions